erihsu/liberty2json/README.md

 ## Why liberty2json
 Liberty file is commonly used in most of state-of-art commercial P&R tools to store library and cell timing,power and area(PPA) information, usually in single file.
-So, you may not suprise to see the size of liberty file can reach to GBs in advanced technology.
-To avoide frequently spend long time reading this file, it's necessary to spilt them into multiple small .lib, ie, one common.lib to store basic technology information and many cell.lib to store separated cell information.
+And it's not suprised to see liberty file in advanced technology node can reach to GBs.
+To avoide frequently accessing large file, it's necessary to spilt them into multiple small .lib, ie, one common.lib to store basic technology information and many cell.lib to store separated cell information.
 This is also liberty2json considered.

 Second, why use JSON instead of liberty?
 JSON is an ambiguous data format that widely used in many field and many programming language naturally support parsing this format.
 So I choose this file type as a alternative to .lib to make liberty file more easy to use.